JDLabOrg/IUManual-EN/advanced_prototype_mode.rst

 .. image:: resource/scenario/ic_SB_screen.png

-Displays the node description of the selected page.
+Displays the **Node Description** of the selected page.
 By adding memos to the node, you can send orders to partners of your collaborative project.
 You can also add or change content in the **Screen Description** or **Exception** area.
-Double-clicking thumbnails on canvas also displays **Node Description**.
+Double-clicking thumbnails on canvas also displays the node description.

 * ``Memo image area`` : Select image from the resource panel to replace the numbering in the screenshot area.
 * ``Add Memo Button`` : Create a new editable row field in the table.